vindimy/altcointip/README.md

 Create a new MySQL database instance and run included SQL file _[altcointip.sql](altcointip.sql)_ to create necessary tables.
 Create a MySQL user and grant it all privileges on the database.
 If you don't like to deal with command-line MySQL, use _phpMyAdmin_.

+### Coin Daemons

+Download one or more coin daemon executable.
+Create a configuration file for it in appropriate directory (such as `~/.litecoin/litecoin.conf` for Litecoin), specifying `rpcuser`, `rpcpassword`, `rpcport`, and `server=1`, then start the daemon.
+It will take some time for the daemon to download the blockchain, after which you should verify that it's accepting commands (such as `getinfo`).

+### Reddit Account

+You should create a dedicated Reddit account for your bot.
+Initially, Reddit will ask for CAPTCHA input when bot posts a comment or message.
+To remove CAPTCHA requirement, the bot account needs to accumulate positive karma.

 ### Configuration

 Rename or copy included _[src/sample-config.yml](src/sample-config.yml)_ to _src/config.yml_ and configure necessary settings.
 Configure at least one type of cryptocoin in _cc_ section.